Summary: The Purpose of Science

 One position might be that the purpose of science should not seek to debate the nature of the universe, only to impartially separate fact from fiction within the constraints of what is known and what is verifiable.
 However, this is a somewhat idealistic position that ignores the fact that scientists are also a part of society in which they try to promote and defend their specific worldview.
-As the previous discussion of cosmology has highlighted that the premise of much of modern science now appears to be dependent on a ‘belief’ in mathematically abstract models, which at face value might not appear to be so different to those who put a priority on their philosophical or religious beliefs rather than science.
+As the previous discussions of cosmology has highlighted that the premise of much of modern science now appears to be dependent on a ‘belief’ in mathematically abstract models, which at face value might not appear to be so different to those who put a priority on their philosophical or religious beliefs rather than science.
 Of course, the implication of this perception also needs to be questioned and not just accepted:

 So what do worldviews really have to do with the purpose of science?